 It's worth mentioning that you may not experience all of the following symptoms for each STI.
 If you experience any signs, or others that concern you, you should seek medical help immediately.
 Alternatively, check out our STI symptoms (STI gallery) to pinpoint which STI you may have before consultation:

-If you happen to be suffering from one or more symptoms and are embarrassed or unable to visit your doctor, then try our HealthExpress STI symptom checker before seeking additional treatment:
+If you happen to be experiencing one or more symptoms and are embarrassed or unable to visit your doctor, then try our HealthExpress STI symptom checker before seeking additional treatment:

 Bacterial STIs are often treated with a course of antibiotics and can be completely cured.
 Viral STIs like HIV and genital herpes can't be cured, but they can be treated and very manageable.
 Some antibiotics are prescribed as a one-off dose, whereas others might be prescribed as a course of treatment.
 What prescription you are issued will depend on what STI you've been diagnosed with and how severe your case is.

 With all medication, it is advised to complete the entire course even if your symptoms have disappeared half way through.